 What Is RCS Messaging?

 What is RCS?
 RCS is the new messaging standard that Google is pushing on Android smartphones.
 It allows you to send multimedia messages and is expected to replace SMS as the mobile communications standard.
 In terms of functions, it works more like instant messaging apps and services like WhatsApp, Facebook Messenger, and Apple iMessage.

 RCS is more like MMS (multimedia messaging service), which has not seen much usage among consumers over the years since it was introduced.
-Google and network operators are hopeful that RCS will record widespread usage.
+Google and network operators are hopeful that Rich Communication Services will record widespread usage.

 How does RCS work?

 It is difficult to explain it in on-technical terms.
-All that is important to know is that Rich Communications Services run directly on the network, just like voice calls and SMS do, and allow you to exchange images, audio, video and other file types along with traditional SMS.
+All that is important to know is that Rich Communication Services run directly on the network, just like voice calls and SMS do, and allow you to exchange images, audio, video and other file types along with traditional SMS.
 It also features group chats, and typing indicators.

-Like SMS, Rich Communications Services supports the GSMA’s Universal Profile for interoperability across operator networks and devices.
+Like SMS, Rich Communication Services supports the GSMA’s Universal Profile for interoperability across operator networks and devices.
 In simple English, it is expected to work on any mobile device and on any mobile network or carrier.